 It has some amusing comments if you want to go out and read those, and maybe even add your own to that, but I don’t think that filing at 62 is always right.
 Filing at later ages such as full retirement age or even 70 isn’t always right, either!

 I think it’s highly dependent on your individual circumstances.
 So what does that means as far as next steps?

 Do yourself the favor of getting informed about Social Security.
 Don’t just take someone’s word for it, and whatever you do, don’t just take the Social Security Administration’s word for it.

 If you need help getting started, there are two ways to get help.
 First, you should order my best selling Social Security book on Amazon.
-If you still have questions after you read that, you can get quality answers to your specific questions on Social Security in the membership section of Social Security Intelligence.
+If you still have questions after you read that, you can visit the Question & Answer page on this site.